cardano-foundation/CIPs/CIP-0042/README.md

   Results can be reproduced with the [plutus-cbor benchmark][].

 ## Path To Active

-- [ ] Using the existing _sizing metric_ for `Data`, we need to determine a costing function (using existing tooling / benchmarks?
+- [x] Using the existing _sizing metric_ for `Data`, we need to determine a costing function (using existing tooling / benchmarks?
 TBD)
-- [ ] The Hydra Team creates a PR which adds the built-in to PlutusV1 and PlutusV2 and uses a suitable cost function
+- [x] The Plutus team updates plutus to add the built-in to PlutusV1 and PlutusV2 and uses a suitable cost function
 - [ ] Release it as a backward-compatible change within the next hard-fork

 ## Alternatives